On equilibrium states of fluid membranes: A deforming fluid--elastic membrane

 The shape derivative of $H$ can be computed to take the form of

-The result in \eqref{BE1} is well-known due to Willmore, see e.g. \cite{willmore1996riemannian}.
+The result in \eqref{BE1} is well-known due to Willmore\cite{willmore1996riemannian}.
 For completeness, we give in Appendix a short proof using elementary tangential calculus.
 From \eqref{BE1} it is clear that the release of the bending energy produces a force in the normal direction to the surface: